+If the provider determines during treatment that additional services are required, these services should be added to the treatment plan.
 Services added or frequencies of services changed in an existing IPOC must be signed or initialed and dated by the LIP.
+The original IPOC signature date stands as the date to be used for all subsequent progress summaries, reviews and reformulations.

 Beneficiaries are not required to have face-to-face contact with the LIP for the addition of services or changes in service frequency.
-All additions to the IPOC should be listed in chronological order.